 - Provide information about the potential risks as well as the benefits of participating in the study with those who are considering study participation;

 - Appropriately publish the results of clinical trials.

 Patients and health care providers can benefit from knowing about clinical trials that are open for enrollment.
 We recognize that providing this information is part of our obligation to all who may use our products.

-Clinical trials conducted around the world by our pharmaceutical and device companies are listed on the U.S. National Institutes of Health’s (NIH) website, www.clinicaltrials.gov.
+Clinical trials conducted around the world by our pharmaceutical and device companies are listed on the U.S. National Institutes of Health’s (NIH) website, www.clinicaltrials.gov, the European Clinical Trial Register (EUdraCT), and country-specific and regional registries across the globe as required.
 This includes studies that are ongoing as well as those that have been completed as of the posting requirement cut-off.
 Clinical trials are listed on the website by disease or condition, location and sponsor.
 Information on who can participate and how to get information about being considered for enrollment is also provided.

 Clinical Trials by Outside Investigators